gilbertchen/duplicacy/GUIDE.md

 snapshots from a different repository using the -id option, and/or snapshots with a particular tag with the -t option.

 The revision number is a number assigned to the snapshot when it is being created.
 This number will keep increasing every time a new snapshot is created from a repository.
-You can refer to snapshots by their revisions numbers using the -r option, which either takes a single revision number (-r 123) or a range (-r 123-456).
+You can refer to snapshots by their revision numbers using the -r option, which either takes a single revision number (-r 123) or a range (-r 123-456).
 There can be multiple -r options.